-DeJeonge Reese (she/her) is a black female, visual artist, educator and art advocate from Yeadon, Pennsylvania.
-She uses her art and creativity to stimulate new and on-going conversations on the various facets of identity within the black community.
-DeJeonge highlights these intersections through her passion for experimenting with a variety of mediums and materials.
+When she started to grow her own natural hair she began to question the various past and present discourses surrounding beauty standards among women of color.
+She uses her art and creativity to stimulate new and on-going conversations on the various facets of identity within the black community; highlighting these intersections through her passion for experimenting with a variety of mediums and materials.

 DeJeonge's work has been showcased in various group exhibitions including The Woodmere 78th Annual Juried Exhibition at The Woodmere Art Museum, Philadelphia, PA,

 New Members Show, Muse Gallery, Philadelphia, PA and

 More is Never Enough, online exhibit, Field Projects, NY.